gl-inet/docs3.x/docs/tutorials/sms_forward.md

 ![sms_forward](https://static.gl-inet.com/docs/en/3/tutorials/sms_forward/forward_email.png){class="glboxshadow"}

-**Note**: Each emailer may has a limit on smtp, limiting the number of emails that can be sent per day.
+**Note**: Each emailer may has a limit on SMTP, limiting the number of emails that can be sent per day.
 Please consult with your service provider.